shea-parkes/emacs-config/README.md

 git remote add origin https://github.com/vladimir-kotikov/clink-completions.git git pull origin master
 ```

+To have `clink` put the branch name at the prompt, copy the example code from the clink documentation into the same directory.

 Note: I've had `clink` get accidentally configured with a different profile directory.
 You can see its current choice at the bottom of the `clink set` StdOut.
 The `clink-completions` repository above needs checked out into the same directory as the `settings` file.

 #### [MSYS2](http://msys2.github.io/)